Sunday School During the Covid 19 Pandemic

 Sunday School for Preschool – Grade 12

 Typical Sundays – Children and Youth attend worship with their parents and then head off to Sunday School following the Children’s Message.
-Our Sunday School Coordinator stands in the back of the sanctuary to guide the children to their classes.
+Sunday School teachers will be in the front of the sanctuary to guide the children to their classes.
 Classes end at 11:15 a.m.

 Communion Sundays (the first Sunday of every month) – Younger Children (Pre-K through 3rd Grade) begin the morning in worship.
 Those in grades 4-8 start in their classes at 10:00 am.
 They will then be escorted to the sanctuary partway through the service to participate in communion with their families.

-On Communion Sundays, there will be no Youth classes for grades 9-12 unless you hear from your teachers.
-Youth are encouraged to worship with their families or to speak to Jen Stuart about assisting in a classroom (arrangements must be made in advance of Sunday).
+• On Communion Sundays, there will be no Youth classes for grades 9-12 unless you hear from your teachers.
+Youth are encouraged to worship with their families or to speak to Jennifer Hart about assisting in a classroom.

 Curriculum

-Our Middle School class (grades 5-8), The Holy Cows, has had a great time interacting with the stories and spiritual truths of the Bible.
+• Our Middle School class (grades 5-8), The Holy Cows, has had a great time interacting with the stories and spiritual truths of the Bible.
 Bonnie McGrath and Elmer Lyons are the teachers for this class.
-If you are interested in mission and fun and want to help them provide activities outside of class, please speak to Pastor Rich.
-Currently a team of parents coordinate special activities and events.
+If you are interested in mission and fun and want to help them provide activities outside of class, please speak to Elmer Lyons or Pastor Rich.

 Please feel welcome to ask the teachers or a member of the Christian Education Committee if any questions you may have about our curriculum.
 Feel welcome to contact Steve Hartigan or Will Hargett for questions about The God Squad.

-Pastor Rich will offer a class for the fourth graders and their families (as well as older youth who have not been in this class before) designed to provide an understanding of the Sacrament of Holy Communion.
+Pastor Rich offers a class for the fourth graders (as well as older youth who have not been in this class before) designed to provide an understanding of the Sacrament of Holy Communion.
 This class enables our young people to approach the Lord’s Table with reverence and understanding.
 The class will be held on Sat.
 Nov.
-6, 1:00 pm.
-Our young people we be receiving Communion the following Sun.
+4, time to be determined.
+Our young people will be receiving Communion the following Sun.
 Nov.
-7. Please sign up by contacting the church office.
+5. Please sign up by contacting the church office.

 Although our Communion class is for fourth graders, any child, regardless of age, may receive Communion, whether they have taken the class or not.
 This is a decision that the child’s parents may make.
 Just as we would not turn three-year-old “Anna” away from the dinner table because she doesn’t understand the nutritional qualities of the food, we do not turn away three-year-old “Sam” from the Communion table just because he doesn’t understand the theological basis for Communion.
 If your child happens to be in worship when Communion is served, you could explain to him or her that this food and drink helps us remember and be closer to Jesus and also brings us closer to others who seek to know and follow him.
 Deeper understanding will come later.